veusz/veusz/Documents/manual-source/api.rst

 be "width", "height" or "page", to zoom to the page width, height or page, respectively.

-This is only supported in embedded mode or veusz_listen.
+This is only supported in embedded mode or `veusz --listen`.

 Security
 ########